rosinality/glow-pytorch/README.md

 # glow-pytorch
-PyTorch implementation of Glow (https://arxiv.org/abs/1807.03039)
+PyTorch implementation of Glow, Generative Flow with Invertible 1x1 Convolutions (https://arxiv.org/abs/1807.03039)

 Usage:

-> python train.py PATh
+> python train.py PATH

 as trainer uses ImageFolder of torchvision, input directory should be structured like this even when there are only 1 classes.
 (Currently this implementation does not incorporate class classification loss.)